28 Bolsheviks: Rise and fall

 Following Chiang Kai-shek's Shanghai massacre of 1927, the CCP went deep underground in Shanghai and other cities.
 By the early 1930s, even that was unsafe and leaders began to converge at Mao Zedong's Jiangxi Soviet.
 Among the first to arrive, and to begin dismantling Mao's power, was Zhou Enlai.
 In 1933, when Bo Gu arrived, the job was mostly finished.

 After a series of successful defenses against Nationalist Army attacks, Chiang's German advisers switched tactics and began building concentric circles of fortified positions closer and closer to the communist base.
 This forced the party to embark in the famous Long March of October 1934 to October 1935.
 Shortly after the march began, party leaders held an enlarged congress to determine the direction and leadership of the revolution.
 At the Zunyi Conference in 1935, the 28 Bolsheviks were defeated by Mao Zedong and his allies, primarily due to the backing of Zhou Enlai, and Zhu De and defecting of Zhou Wentian and Wang Jiaxiang.

 Bo Gu supported the Comintern military advisor Otto Braun, while Zhang and Wang Jiaxiang, General Commissar of the Red Army, and Yang Shangkun, Commissar of the Third Field Army of Red Army at that time, defected to Mao.
 This led to the disintegration of the 28 Bolsheviks.
 Wang Ming was exiled to Moscow where he later died.
 Zhang was demoted to the field of ideological research in Yan'an, and later appointed Deputy Foreign Minister after 1949.
-He died during the Cultural Revolution after forming a "counterrevolutionary group" with Peng Dehuai (aka Peng Dehuai anti-party group).
+He died during the Cultural Revolution after joining Peng Dehuai in criticizing Mao's policies (for which he was labelled a member of the "Peng Dehuai anti-party group").
 Bo Gu died in an air crash in the 1946 when he returned to Yan'an from Chongqing, temporary capital of Kuomintang Government.